OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-video.md

+---
+title: Video
+description:
+constructorName: ShVideo
+---

 ### ShVideo Documentation Guidelines

 ### Usage

 #### Presentation
-This section explains how the `ShVideo` constructor is displayed, enabling the embedding of videos with custom styles.
+This section explains how the {{ $doc.constructorName }} constructor is displayed, enabling the embedding of videos with custom styles.

 ##### Example Basic Video